usdot-jpo-ode/wzdx/spec-content/objects/DetourRoadEvent.md

-# Detour Object
+# DetourRoadEvent Object
-The `Detour` object describes a detour on a roadway.
+The `DetourRoadEvent` object describes a detour on a roadway.

-The `Detour` is a type of road event; it has a `core_details` property which contains the [RoadEventCoreDetails](/spec-content/objects/RoadEventCoreDetails.md) and exists within a [RoadEventFeature](/spec-content/objects/RoadEventFeature.md).
+The `DetourRoadEvent` is a type of road event; it has a `core_details` property which contains the [RoadEventCoreDetails](/spec-content/objects/RoadEventCoreDetails.md) and exists within a [RoadEventFeature](/spec-content/objects/RoadEventFeature.md).

 ## Properties
 Name | Type | Description | Conformance | Notes